 .c all unregistered barristers.

-.2 European lawyers registered as such by the Bar Council and by an Inn in accordance with Section 3.D but only in connection with professional work undertaken by them in England and Wales (“registered European lawyers”);
+.2 European lawyers registered as such by the Bar Standards Board and by an Inn in accordance with Section 3.D but only in connection with professional work undertaken by them in England and Wales (“registered European lawyers”);

 .3 bodies which have been authorised or licensed by the Bar Standards Board in accordance with Section 3.E of this Handbook (“BSB entities”);